Flow Matching Calibration for Simulation-Based Inference under Model Misspecification: Introduction

-Given a prior $p_{\bm{\Theta}}$ over parameters and assuming the existence of an unknown real data-generating process $p_{\bm{Y}|\bm{\Theta}}$ for observations $\yv \in \mathbb{R}^d$, SBI algorithms provide various approaches~\citep{papamakarios_fast_2016,lueckmann_flexible_2017,boelts_flexible_2022,pmlr-v119-hermans20a} to obtain approximate samples from the posterior distribution $\pthy$ with the aid of deep generative models.
+{We thus adapt the notion of misspecification to our SBI context.
+Considering real or high-fidelity observations $\yv \in \mathbb{R}^d$, we assume the existence of an unknown or ideal data-generating process, with a likelihood $p_{\bm{Y}|\bm{\Theta}}$ and prior $p_{\bm{\Theta}}$ over parameters of interest.} SBI algorithms provide various approaches~\citep{papamakarios_fast_2016,lueckmann_flexible_2017,boelts_flexible_2022,pmlr-v119-hermans20a} to obtain approximate samples from the posterior {$\pthy \propto \pth \; p_{\bm{Y}|\bm{\Theta}}$} with the aid of deep generative models.
 In this paper, we focus on neural-based approaches that directly approximate the posterior distribution, often called neural posterior estimation (NPE).
-This corresponds to {the following form of posterior estimates, where the simulator's likelihood $p_{\bm{X}|\bm{\Theta}}$ is used in place of the real data likelihood $p_{\bm{Y}|\bm{\Theta}}$, }
+This corresponds to {the following form of posterior estimates, where the simulator's likelihood $p_{\bm{X}|\bm{\Theta}}$ {and an assumed prior $q_{\bm{\Theta}}(\bm{\theta})$} are used in place of the {target data likelihood $p_{\bm{Y}|\bm{\Theta}}$ and prior $p_{\bm{\Theta}}$,}

-However, discrepancies between $p_{\bm{Y}|\bm{\Theta}}$ and $p_{\bm{X}|\bm{\Theta}}$, can severely degrade parameter inference using the above $\hat{p}_{\bm{\Theta}|\bm{X}}$.
-In the Bayesian literature, this problem is referred to as \emph{model misspecification}~\citep{walker_bayesian_2013}.
-Misspecification reflects limitations of the simulator or surrogate forward model—whether due to mathematical approximations, simplified dynamics, unmodeled noise, or insufficient computational resources to run more realistic simulations.
-Such mismatches can lead to biased or overconfident posterior distributions \citep{frazier_2020b, schmitt_detecting_2024}, ultimately undermining inference reliability.
+{Following \citet{schmitt_detecting_2024}, we use the word misspecification to refer to the {\it simulation gap} that may occur when the (simulator) operational generative model assumed during training differs from the (unknown) one inverted at test time.
+Misspecification may then arise from any of the assumed model components.
+We will refer to a model as misspecified if any of the model components is undergoing an unacceptably large mismatch.} Discrepancies between $p_{\bm{Y}|\bm{\Theta}}$ and $p_{\bm{X}|\bm{\Theta}}$, can severely degrade parameter inference using the above $\hat{p}_{\bm{\Theta}|\bm{X}}$. {Likewise, error in prior modelling using $q_{\bm{\Theta}}$ instead of $\pth$ may bias posteriors, particularly in finite-sample settings.
+Unaccounted noise or contamination can lead to biased or overconfident posterior distributions, ultimately undermining inference reliability \citep{frazier_2020b,schmitt_detecting_2024}.} {Misspecification generally reflects} limitations of the simulator or surrogate forward model—whether due to mathematical approximations, simplified dynamics, unmodeled noise, or insufficient computational resources to run more realistic simulations.
 In particular, modern SBI methods built on deep generative models are especially vulnerable to misspecification.
-They often perform poorly when faced with out-of-distribution data \citep{nalisnick2018do} and can fail dramatically across a wide range of real-world problems \citep{cannon_investigating_2022}.
+They often perform poorly when faced with out-of-distribution data \citep{nalisnick2018do} and can fail dramatically across a wide range of real-world problems \citep{cannon_investigating_2022,schmitt_detecting_2024}.